It is generally an accepted investment principle that diversification can reduce your risk and improve investment returns.

-Whilst practically, this has no financial implications, as we know we must hold property for the long-term to enjoy the financial benefits.
+Whilst practically, this has no financial implications, as we know we must hold the property for the long term to enjoy the financial benefits.

 However, it is something to consider from a risk profile perspective, to ensure you are comfortable with this potential outcome.

 Finally, one of the benefits of investing in multiple properties, is that it gives you greater flexibility, particularly in retirement.